 CQI Steering Committee meetings should be held quarterly with at least four meetings occurring each academic year (July-June).
-Meeting agendas/minutes will be kept on file in the Office of Medical Education.
+Meeting agendas/minutes will be kept on file in the Department of Medical Education.
 An annual strategic retreat will be held each fall to provide the CQISC with a comprehensive overview of the current state of the LCME standards/elements.

 Approved by Executive Committee: 9/14/2017